ginofft/NetVLAD/README.md

 Triplet loss calculate the loss given by a [anchor, positive, negative] triplet, however, not all triplet ares equal!!
 - If [anchor, positive] and [anchor, negative] sastify the conditions of easy pos/neg -> There is **nothing** to learn from this triplet
 - The problem is worse when there isn't sufficient number of hard sample in trainning set; As the probability of hitting a hard pair is very low.
-### Triplet Mining
+### Online Triplet Mining
 Aware of such problem, a technique called triplet mining was developed.
 In a nutshell, Triplet Mining refer to calculation triplet pairs **before** selecting approximate triplet to train the model.
-Which meant, the embedding is calculated **beforehand** (whose value will changed as the model is updated).
-As a result, training time is extremely long.

-A solution is called offline triplet mining; In which, **all** triplet are calculated, and then appropriate triplets are choosen.
--> Require computation resources.

-Due to the shortcomning of Offline Triplet Mining, Online Triplet Mining was born; In which, only triplet in the current **batch** are calculated, and then approriate triplets are choosen.
+Such approach is called Offline Triplet Mining, which requires the computation of embedding of all data before training.
+Therefore, requires a lot of computation resources.

+Instead of Offline Triplet Mining, A. Hermans, L. Beyers and Bastian Leibe (2017) proposed the use of Online Triplet Mining.
+The main different in Online Triplet Mining is that the embedding is caclulated **at run time** for the current batch.
+From which, suitable triplets are selected.
+### Batch Hard
+For each anchor:
+ - Take the hardest positive
+ - Take the hardest negative
+ - calculate triplet loss
+Average over this set of **hardest** triplet loss
+### Batch All
+For each anchor:
+- Take all positive
+- Take all negative
+- Calculate all triplet losses
+Remove losses whose value equals zero
+Average over the remaining losses to get the triplet loss.
+## Why Batch All then Batch Hard
+Experiment shown that using Batch Hard from the beginning lead to model collapse (i.e all point mapped to the same position in embedding space).
+Whereas using naive Triplet leads to suboptimal results.
+-> Use Batch All till convergence, then use Batch Hard for **some** epochs.